aridjayarecipes/cutesrecipes.web.app/content/post/1967-recipe-of-super-quick-homemade-hyderabadi-zarda-sweet-saffron-pulao.md

 recipeinstructions:
 - "Wash the rice and cook them with water on stove."
 - "In the meantime, soak the Saffron with the milk and pinch of Saffron food color and keep it aside."
 - "When rice is 80% cooked, strain all the water and mix ghee.
-Don&#39;t cover it."
+Don't cover it."
 - "Take a pan and heat it.
 Put ghee and fry the chopped nuts and fry fruits and keep them aside."
 - "Then add all spices in the rice and saute it for 20 seconds.Then add the grated coconut and Saffron milk in it."
 - "Now add salt, sugar, rose water.
 Mix them well and cover.Cook it for 10 minutes."